 The ALP is the primary planning document for the Airport and is a graphic representation, to scale, of existing and proposed Airport facilities, their location, dimensional and clearance data, and the overall infrastructure of the Airport including runways, taxiways, and aprons.
-Once approved by the FAA and the FDOT, the ALP becomes the official guidance for the City Williston for how to manage the development of the Airport while meeting state and federal obligations, ensuring the economic goals of the City are realized, and providing the greatest possible public benefit.
-The FAA refers to the ALP when considering grant applications for development assistance at the Airport as well as when analyzing the aeronautical impacts from some off-airport development in the near vicinity of the Airport.
+Once approved by the FAA and FDOT, the ALP becomes the official guidance for SGJ on how to manage the development of the Airport while meeting state and federal obligations.
+Furthermore, the FAA refers to the ALP when considering grant applications for development assistance at the Airport.